oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 - During [join](#Transformationsjoinandouterjoin), one instance with a collection of related instances is replaced by many copies, each of which is related via a dynamic property to one of the related instances.
 - During [concatenation](#Transformationconcat), the same instances are transformed multiple times and the output sets with their potentially different structures are concatenated.

-An output set thus consists of instances with different structures, this is the same situation as with a collection of an open type [OData-CSDL, sections 6.3 and 9.3](#ODataCSDL) and it is handled in the same way.
+An output set thus consists of instances with different structures.
+This is the same situation as with a collection of an open type [OData-CSDL, sections 6.3 and 9.3](#ODataCSDL) and it is handled in the same way.

 If the first input set is a collection of entities from a given entity set, then so are all input sets and output sets in the transformation sequence.
 The `{select-list}` in the context URL [OData-Protocol, section 10](#ODataProtocol) MUST describe only properties that are present or annotated as absent (for example, if `Core.Permissions` is `None` [OData-Protocol, section 11.2.2](#ODataProtocol)) in all instances of the collection, after applying any `$select` and `$expand` system query options.
 The `{select-list}` SHOULD describe as many such properties as possible, even if the request involves a concatenation that leads to a non-homogeneous structure.
 If the server cannot determine any such properties, the `{select-list}` MUST consist of just the instance annotation `AnyStructure` defined in the `Core` vocabulary [OData-VocCore](#ODataVocCore).
-(See [example 70](#anystructure).)
+(See [example 71](#anystructure).)

-### <a name="SamenessandPrecedence" href="#SamenessandPrecedence">3.1.2 Sameness and Precedence</a>
+### <a name="SamenessandOrder" href="#SamenessandOrder">3.1.2 Sameness and Order</a>

 Input sets and output sets are not sets of instances in the mathematical sense but collections, because the same instance can occur multiple times in them.
-In other words: A collection contains values (which can be instances or primitive values), possibly with repetitions.
-The occurrences in the collection form a set in the mathematical sense.
+In other words: A collection contains values (which can be instances of structured types or primitive values), possibly with repetitions.
+The occurrences of the values in the collection form a set in the mathematical sense.
 The _cardinality_ of a collection is the total number of occurrences in it.
-When this text describes a transformation algorithmically and stipulates that certain steps are carried out _for each_ instance in a collection, this means that the steps are carried out multiple times for the same instance if it occurs multiple times in the collection.
+When this text describes a transformation algorithmically and stipulates that certain steps are carried out _for each occurrence_ in a collection, this means that the steps are carried out multiple times for the same instance if it occurs multiple times in the collection.

 A collection addressed by the resource path is returned by the service either as an ordered collection [OData-Protocol, section 11.4.10](#ODataProtocol) or as an unordered collection.
 The same applies to collections that are nested in or related to the addressed resource as well as to collections that are the result of evaluating an expression starting with `$root`, which occur, for example, as the first parameter of a [hierarchical transformation](#HierarchicalTransformations).

-But when such a collection is transformed by the `$apply` system query option, halfway cases between ordered and unordered can arise.
+But when such a collection is transformed by the `$apply` system query option, additional cases can arise that are neither ordered nor totally unordered.
 For example, the [`groupby`](#Transformationgroupby) transformation retains any order within a group but not between groups.

 ::: example
 ⚠ Example 6: Request the top 10 sales per customer.
 The processing of the request can be parallelized per customer and the responses per customer can be interleaved in the overall response.
 This means that for any given customer, their top 10 sales appear in the desired order, though not consecutively.